Chloe-H/stowed-dotfiles/README.md

 May need to delete `~/.gitconfig` before stowing.

-### `caveats`

-I don't know what I'm doing.

-I know there is a flag that will let me correctly stow some of the configurations in the `caveats` directory, but I haven't yet bothered to figure out what it is and document it, so **do not** use `stow` on them for now.

-- `git-commit-hooks`: doesn't seem to appreciate being symlinked
-- `touchpad-libinput-gestures`: contents belong in `/etc`

-#### `git-commit-hooks` setup

-1. (Linux only) Run `chmod u+x ~/.git-templates/hooks/prepare-commit-msg` to
-    make the script executable before copying it into the templates directory.
-2. Copy the file into the templates directory:
-    `cp git-commit-hooks/.git-templates/hooks/prepare-commit-msg ~/.git-templates/hooks/prepare-commit-msg`
-3. Open the terminal you'll use git in and run
-    `git config --global init.templatedir "~/.git-templates"`.
-    - Alternatively, you might should get the same effect by stowing `git`.

 Any repositories cloned after this setup should automatically be configured to execute the commit hook.